Wiki · Individual Player · Last reviewed June 23, 2026

 In 2023, Bowman published Eight Things to Know about Large Language Models, a concise survey aimed at readers trying to understand why LLMs were suddenly socially important.
 The paper explained several now-central claims: scaling has made large models broadly capable, capabilities can appear unexpectedly, models can be useful while still opaque and unreliable, and deployment decisions raise questions that cannot be answered by technical performance alone.

 The paper's influence came from tone as much as content.
 It avoided both dismissal and mystification.
 It treated LLMs as real, powerful, limited, hard to interpret, and socially consequential.
-That posture helped make Bowman a translator between technical NLP, AI safety, policy, and the wider public debate over frontier systems.
+It also made a source-discipline point by repeatedly sending readers back to the underlying papers rather than presenting a single essay as proof.

 Scalable Oversight